exakat/exakat/docs/Rules.rst

 ########################

 PHP introduced new functions in PHP 5.4.
-If you have already defined functions with such names, you will get a conflict when trying to upgrade.
+If there are defined functions with such names, there will be a conflict when upgrading.
 It is advised to change those functions' name.

 +-------------+---------------------------+
 | Short name  | Php/Php54NewFunctions     |